baderaharsh/navigation-section-DeliMeals/README.md

 Step 6 - Implemented meals page.
 New widget meal_item.dart is created to generate each meal in the list of meals of specific category.
 On category_meals_page you will see all the meals that beongs to selected category.

+Step  7 - Completed the meals recipe page.
+Used Listiew for Ingredients and ListView + ListTile for the steps.
+Divider() used to insert ruler between the steps.